alexqfredrickson/notes/aws/aws.md

 ### EMR (Elastic Map Reduce)

 EMR is a managed Hadoop framework.
 Hadoop is an Apache tool that does "MapReduce"-based analysis on big data, which is used to do parallelized data analysis.

+#### Elastic Beanstalk

+AWS Elastic Beanstalk is a service that deploys web applications and groups of web application-related services automatically.

+EBS supports multiple "deployment strategies":

+ * *All-at-once*: Deploys in-place to all instances.
+ * *Rolling*: Splits instances into batches, and deploys to one batch at a time.
+ * *Rolling with additional batch*: Creates a batch of EC2 instances, then splits instances into batches, and deploys to each batch at a time.
+ * *Immutable*: Deploys to new instances.
+ * *Traffic splitting*: Deploys to new instances, forwards some percentage of traffic to new instances over time, and then shuts down the old instances.

 ### Athena